The Academy of Management Entrepreneurship Division and Yeshiva University

 The purpose of the award is to encourage not only innovations in pedagogy, but also the dissemination of such innovations.
 Criteria for evaluation of nominations include (1.) the innovativeness and novelty of the content and pedagogical process; (2.) the demonstrated and potential impact and transferability; and (3.) the course’s relevance (e.g., actionable lessons for entrepreneurs, addresses a social need).

 Self-nomination proposals are encouraged!
 Nominations should include the following materials:

 - A 3-5 page description of the innovation, including why it is novel, impactful/transferable, and relevant.

 - Supporting exhibits, including supporting letters from students or other educators who have experienced or used the new pedagogy.
 (Please limit this to no more than 5 supporting documents.
 Lengthy supporting documentation is not encouraged.)

 - If you are resubmitting a course that was nominated in a prior year: Please update/revisit the nomination and make sure to indicate which parts have changed since the last nomination.

 Nominations and supporting exhibits should be submitted electronically to the Award Chair, so they can be shared with the Award Committee.
 Please submit all materials as a single PDF document.

 Optional – Submit a short video (max. length 2 minutes, attached to the same email as your PDF nomination) explaining the unique contribution of your course.
 The video should address why your pedagogical innovation is novel, impactful, and relevant.

-Submissions must be received by May 22nd, 2020.
-The winner will be notified by June 19th.
-The award winner must attend the annual Academy of Management Conference to receive their award at the Entrepreneurship Division Business Meeting.
+Submissions must be received by May 31st, 2021.
+The winner will be notified by June 18th.
+The award winner must attend the annual Academy of Management Conference to receive the award at the Entrepreneurship Division Business Meeting.
 The winning nomination will be posted on the Entrepreneurship Division website and a notice will appear in the Division Newsletter.